pushpendraKh/AMPFloatingTextField/README.md

 # AMPFloatingTextField

 When we first used SkyFloatingLabelTextField, instantly we fell in love with its effects.
 Then we got a completely different scenario which could not be handled with it, hence, decided to create something of our own.
+Hope it will be useful for you

 Hope you'll like it :)